 For lighthouse lovers, Presque Isle is a must-see stop in Northern Michigan.
 Our 1870 Lighthouse is the tallest light on the Great Lakes that the public may climb.
 Our 1840 Lighthouse is one of the oldest lights on the Great Lakes.
 And our 1870 Harbor Range Light honors the small, dedicated group of women who were appointed keepers in a profession dominated by men.

-Presque Isle is French for peninsula, literally "almost an island."
-Maine, Pennsylvania, and Wisconsin all have towns named Presque Isle (rhymes with "smile").
+Presque Isle is French for peninsula, meaning "almost an island."
+Maine, Pennsylvania, and Wisconsin all have towns named Presque Isle.
 Michigan's Upper Peninsula has a Presque Isle Point near Marquette and a Presque Isle River in the Porcupine Mountains.
 However, our Presque Isle (note that we retain the original French pronunciation — "presk eel") is located in Northeastern Lower Michigan, on Lake Huron's beautiful Sunrise Shore, east of US-23 between Alpena and Rogers City.
 We are just 80 minutes from Exit 310 on I-75.
 Easy to find!
 Hard to leave!